-History of the Christian Church II from the Reformation to the present time.
+From the Reformation to the present time.
 This course is a continuation of RLGN 304.
 Three semester credit hours.

 RLGN 306: Wisdom Literature

 Prerequisite: RLGN 203.
 A study of Hebrew Wisdom and an examination of Proverbs, Job, Ecclesiastes, Psalms, The Apocryphal Wisdom Books of Sirach and Wisdom of Solomon.
 Three semester credit hours.